Rahazan/PrologAssignments/ker2/report/report.md

 #### Logo feature observations
-Modelling the features of the logos was done pretty straightforward, in the pattern:
+Modeling the features of the logos was done pretty straightforward, in the pattern:

 ```
 club <- observation1 of logo.